-- Add in remaining sugar, 1 cup at a time.
+- With mixer on low-speed, add in remaining sugar, 1 cup (125g) at a time.

-- Refrigerate filling for at least 1 hour.
+- Cover and refrigerate filling for at least 1 hour.

-- Once chilled, scoop by 1 ½ Tablespoon and roll into egg shape and place on wax-paper lined cookie tray.
+- Once chilled, scoop dough by 1 ½ Tablespoon and roll between your hands into egg shape.
+Place eggs on wax-paper lined cookie tray.
 If dough is still sticky, chill for longer or dust your hands with powdered sugar before rolling.
-Return to refrigerator while you prepare the chocolate coating
+Return eggs to the refrigerator while you prepare the chocolate coating

-- Refrigerate until chocolate coating has hardened.
-Keep eggs refrigerated.
+- Return eggs to the refrigerator and refrigerate until chocolate coating has hardened.

 Recipe originally published April 19, 2014.
 Photos and some text updated March 19, 2018.